 We believe this is the first study to examine the efficiency of both simulated and observed fissions of social groups in a natural animal population.
 Baboon fissions were not nearly as efficient as they could have been; their observed efficiency most closely matched the despotic algorithm, the least efficient of the non-random fission algorithms.
-We offer two, non-mutually exclusive possibilities for why this is the case: 1) the baboons were unable to achieve the efficiency of the most efficient algorithms or 2) the baboons were using additional information not included in our analysis during group fissions.
+We offer two, non-mutually exclusive possibilities for why this is the case: 1) the baboons cannot achieve the efficiency of the most efficient algorithms or 2) the baboons used additional information not included in our analysis during group fissions.